valkey-io/valkey-doc/docs/connect/cli.md

     PONG

 As you can see the prompt changes accordingly when connecting to a different server instance.
-If a connection is attempted to an instance that is unreachable, the `redis-cli` goes into disconnected mode and attempts to reconnect with each new command:
+If a connection is attempted to an instance that is unreachable, the `valkey-cli` goes into disconnected mode and attempts to reconnect with each new command:

     127.0.0.1:6379> CONNECT 127.0.0.1 9999
-    Could not connect to Redis at 127.0.0.1:9999: Connection refused not connected> PING
+    Could not connect to Valkey at 127.0.0.1:9999: Connection refused not connected> PING
-    Could not connect to Redis at 127.0.0.1:9999: Connection refused not connected> PING
+    Could not connect to Valkey at 127.0.0.1:9999: Connection refused not connected> PING
-    Could not connect to Redis at 127.0.0.1:9999: Connection refused
+    Could not connect to Valkey at 127.0.0.1:9999: Connection refused

-Generally after a disconnection is detected, `redis-cli` always attempts to reconnect transparently; if the attempt fails, it shows the error and enters the disconnected state.
+Generally after a disconnection is detected, `valkey-cli` always attempts to reconnect transparently; if the attempt fails, it shows the error and enters the disconnected state.
 The following is an example of disconnection and reconnection:

     127.0.0.1:6379> INFO SERVER
-    Could not connect to Redis at 127.0.0.1:6379: Connection refused not connected> PING
+    Could not connect to Valkey at 127.0.0.1:6379: Connection refused not connected> PING
     PONG
     127.0.0.1:6379>
     (now we are connected again)

-When a reconnection is performed, `redis-cli` automatically re-selects the last database number selected.
+When a reconnection is performed, `valkey-cli` automatically re-selects the last database number selected.
 However, all other states about the connection is lost, such as within a MULTI/EXEC transaction:

-    $ redis-cli
+    $ valkey-cli
     127.0.0.1:6379> MULTI
     OK
     127.0.0.1:6379> PING